revolunet/angular-google-analytics/README.md

 ```

 ### Track User Timings
-The `trackTimings` call is available for univeral analytics only.
+The `trackTimings` call is available for universal analytics only.
 This is a no-op when using classic analytics.
 ```js
   Analytics.trackTimings(timingCategory, timingVar, timingValue, timingLabel);